ZaneL/Teensy-ICM-20948/README.md

       }
     }

 The second example **QuaternionAnimation** enables only the quaternion output and sets it to the maximum possible output frequency.
 This output is written to the USB serial port and I've written a simple nodejs application that uses this data to plot the rotation of a 3D object in real time.
+That application can be found here: https://github.com/ZaneL/quaternion_sensor_3d_nodejs

     #include <Teensy-ICM-20948.h>